 - Poor social support.

 - Young age.

 The signs and symptoms of antenatal depression are as for depression in general.
-See separate article on Depression.
-However, if one focuses on somatic symptoms (eg fatigue, insomnia, appetite changes), pregnancy symptoms may mask those of depression, particularly in the first trimester.
-Thus, the psychological symptoms (eg anhedonia, hopelessness, guilt) may be more reliable during pregnancy.
+See separate Depression article.
+However, if one focuses on somatic symptoms (eg, fatigue, insomnia, appetite changes), pregnancy symptoms may mask those of depression, particularly in the first trimester.
+Thus, the psychological symptoms (eg, anhedonia, hopelessness, guilt) may be more reliable during pregnancy.

 - During the past month, have you often felt bothered by feeling low, depressed or hopeless?